M-J-Delaunay/empathia/README.md

-# 🌐 Empathia — v0.14
+# 🌐 Empathia — v0.15
 *March 2026*

-> Added: The Welfare Signal — Empathia notices when something is wrong.
-Not to exploit it.
-To protect it.
+> Added: The Dump Principle — the community protects itself.
+No sweatshops.
+No invisible sacrifice.
+The burden belongs to everyone.
+The sacrifice belongs to no one alone.

 > This is the current version.